The Best Crypto Wallets for 2023

 If you want to store your crypto safely, use decentralized applications (dApps), or invest in DeFi, you’re going to need a solid crypto wallet.
 But figuring out which wallet to use can be tricky.

 Some wallets work with multiple cryptocurrencies, while others only work with one network.
 Some wallets can interact with dApps, while others are only good for storage.
 Some are more secure than Fort Knox, and some will allow any script kiddie to waltz off with your investments.
 While you obviously need a wallet that offers the features you’re looking for, you also really need to prioritize digital security in your search.
 Just like a safe is useless if it’s easy to open, a wallet is worthless if it can’t keep people out.

-So to help, we’ve compiled this list of the best crypto wallets.
+To help, we’ve compiled this list of the best crypto wallets.
 Our roundup has wallets for every user: The buy-and-hold investor who simply wants a safe place to store his crypto; or the blockchain video game player who wants to trade non-fungible tokens (NFTs); or the liquidity provider who wants to earn a yield on her favorite exchange.
-Whatever type of crypto user you are, we’ve probably got a wallet on this list that will work for you.
+Whatever type of crypto user you are, we’ve probably got a digitally secure wallet on this list that will work for you.